Ax52/middle.messenger.praktikum.yandex/README.md

 To serve it from local express server, bo to the backend folder and use "[npm | pnpm | yarn] run start"

-If you want to develop this project, start your work with "[npm | pnpm | yarn] run start"
+If you want to develop this project, start your work with "[npm | pnpm | yarn] run serve"

 ## Design